ianhuet/ianhuet.github.io/global_vs_server_state.md

 - Apollo Client offers the ability to augment this data store with local fields, and per field data decorators.
 - In React, Apollo Client further enables fine-grain querying of that data cache.
 - The `@vue/apollo-composable` wrapper package enables the simplified request handling and request deduping.
 However, the fine-grained cache querying is not yet available.
 There is no indication if or when that might become available.
 Back to Vuex/Pinia for now...
+- Vue@2 is stuck in a by-gone era and will never enable this.

 ### Reference: